bmorioka/branden.morioka.github.io/index.md

 [LinkedIn Profile](https://www.linkedin.com/in/branden-morioka/)

 Welcome, and thanks for stopping by!
 I'm currently a Sophomore at MIT pursuing a BS in Mechanical Engineering & Computer Science.
-Keep scrolling to find out about some of my past personal projects.
+Keep scrolling to find out about some of my past personal projects!

-hi
+## Projects

+  ### DC Brushless Motor

+  ### Smart Mirror

-### Projects
+  ### Sand Sifter

 ### Education